lsaravia/MetawebsAssembly/MetawebsAssembly.md

 ## Acknowledgements

 We are grateful to the National University of General Sarmiento for financial support (Project 30/1139).
 LAS would like to thank Susanne Kortsch that shared with us her source code for topological analysis and figures.
 This work was partially supported by a grant from CONICET (PIO 144-20140100035-CO).

+## Conflict of Interest

+All authors declare no conflict of interest.

 ## Authors’ contributions